moolah-ecommerce/wordpress-content-plugin/readme.txt

 == Installation ==

-Upload the Moolah plugin to your blog, activate it, then enter your [Moolah Store ID](http://moolah-ecommerce.com/sign-up).
+Upload the Moolah plugin to your blog, activate it, then enter your Moolah Store ID.
+Very simple.
+You find all the information you need, and more, at http://moolah-ecommerce.com/learn/deploy/49-creating-a-wordpress-commerce-site .

 == Screenshots ==